Larry Eisenberg

 Lawrence Eisenberg (December 21, 1919 – December 25, 2018) was an American biomedical engineer and science fiction writer.
 He is best known for his short story "What Happened to Auguste Clarot?", published in Harlan Ellison's anthology Dangerous Visions.
+He also wrote limericks, and later in life, he became known for the poems that he posted in the comments sections of various articles in The New York Times.

-Eisenberg's stories have also been printed in a number of leading science fiction magazines, including The Magazine of Fantasy & Science Fiction, Galaxy Science Fiction, and Asimov's Science Fiction.
+Eisenberg's stories have been printed in a number of leading science fiction magazines, including The Magazine of Fantasy & Science Fiction, Galaxy Science Fiction, and Asimov's Science Fiction.
 His stories have been reprinted in anthologies such as Great Science Fiction of the 20th Century, The 10th Annual of the Year’s Best S-F, and Great Science Fiction By the World's Great Scientists.
-He is also known for the limericks he posted in the comments sections of various articles in The New York Times.

 Life

-Eisenberg was born in New York City in 1919 to Sidney Eisenberg, a furniture salesman, and Yetta Yellen, and grew up in the Bronx during the Great Depression.
-Eisenberg graduated from James Monroe High School in the Bronx, then attended City College of New York before going to Polytechnic Institute of Brooklyn, where he received his Ph.D. in Electronics.
+Eisenberg was born in the Bronx in 1919 to Sidney Eisenberg, a furniture salesman, and Yetta Yellen, and grew up during the Great Depression.
+Eisenberg graduated from James Monroe High School in the Bronx, then attended City College of New York, where he earned bachelor's degrees in electrical engineering and in mathematics, before going to Polytechnic Institute of Brooklyn, where he received a master's degree and a Ph.D. in electronics.
 After serving as a radar operator in the Army Air Forces during World War II, Eisenberg married Frances Brenner, a political scientist and social worker, in 1950; she died in 2017.
 They had one daughter and one son.
 The couple had lived for many years on the Upper East Side of Manhattan, but by the time of Eisenberg's death he had been living in Somerville, Massachusetts.
-His death on December 25, 2018, was reported by The New York Times under the headline, "Larry Eisenberg, 99, Dead; His Limericks Were Very Well Read".
-His daughter, Beth Eisenberg, told the Times he died in a hospice in Lincoln, Massachusetts, of complications of acute myeloid leukemia.
+He died from acute myeloid leukemia on December 25, 2018, at a hospice in Lincoln, Massachusetts.
+The New York Times ran an obituary with the headline "Larry Eisenberg, 99, Dead; His Limericks Were Very Well Read".

 Eisenberg was for many years a biomedical engineer at Rockefeller University, where he and Dr. Robert Schoenfeld were co-heads of the Electronics Laboratory, and taught there until 2000.
 He designed the first transistorized radio-frequency coupled cardiac pacemaker circa 1960, in collaboration with Dr. Alexander Mauro.
 It is on display at Caspary Hall, Rockefeller University.

 Meet Larry Eisenberg, a feature-length documentary about Eisenberg's life, is in production.